ghga-de/internal-file-registry-service/README.md

 <!-- Please provide a short overview of the features of this service.-->

-This service provides an infrastructure to administer files stored in an S3-compatible object storage.
+This service provides functionality to administer files stored in an S3-compatible object storage.
 All file-related metadata is stored in an internal mongodb database, owned and controlled by this service.